World Bank, AfDB cut off Bissau over coup

 The Military Command said on Wednesday that it would soon create a civilian-led caretaker government to guide a two-year transition back to democratic rule, culminating in presidential and legislative elections some time in 2014.

-Gomes Junior's PAIGC party and the nine others who rejected the transition plan accused the 19 parties who have agreed to it so far of a "flagrant breach of the constitution".

-In a statement, the anti-coup coalition called for the release of Gomes Junior and the recognition by the military of institutions of state such as parliament and government.
+But the move was unlikely to satisfy foreign partners and lacked the backing of the country's main political party, PAIGC, which had put Gomes Junior forward as presidential candidate.

-(Reporting by Tom Miles in Geneva and Richard Valdmanis in Dakar; Writing by Richard Valdmanis; Editing by Andrew Heavens and Robin Pomeroy)
+(Reporting by Tom Miles in Geneva and Richard Valdmanis in Dakar; Writing by Richard Valdmanis; Editing by Andrew Heavens)